lekroll/GISD/README.md

 Originally the GISD data archive was submitted to [GESIS Datorium](https://datorium.gesis.org/xmlui/handle/10.7802/1460).
 But as we plan to update GISD anually when new data from [www.inkar.de](http://www.inkar.de) is available, it will be hosted at github.

-If you need help with GISD please feel free to [contact us](https://www.rki.de/SharedDocs/Kontaktformulare/K/Kroll_Lars_Eric/Integrator.html) or just file an [Issue at GitHub](https://github.com/lekroll/GISD/issues).
+If you need help with GISD please feel free to contact [FG 28 of RKI](https://www.rki.de/DE/Content/Institut/OrgEinheiten/Abt2/FG28/fg28_node.html) or file an [Issue at GitHub](https://github.com/lekroll/GISD/issues).

 For details see the [GISD Homepage](https://lekroll.github.io/GISD).

 **Please note:**
-*Currently, we do NOT advise to use the index Revision 2019 due to a limited comparability with the older revisions that we are investigating.*
+*Currently, we do NOT advise to use the index Revision 2019 due to a limited comparability with the older revisions that we are investigating (with a currently limited capacity)*